Courage to Resist: Immigrants

 CTR's most recent campaign opposes the use of U.S. military personnel in immigrant detention camps and on U.S. borders.
 CTR produced materials encouraging soldiers to resist the “illegal” orders in relation to immigration and they support GIs who have publicly resisted.
 For example, they support U.S. Army Captain Brittany DeBarros's uses social media and public statements to voice her opposition to the military's immigrant related deployments.
 She stated, “I didn’t take an oath to defend illegal war abroad and immigrant concentration camps at home.
 True leaders refuse illegal and immoral orders.”

+Termination

+On December 18, 2024, Jeff Paterson, Courage to Resist co-founder and longtime Director announced on the Courage to Resist website:

+"After 20 years of organizing to 'Support the troops who refuse to fight!,' the Courage to Resist Organizing Collective is formally coming to an end.
+We hope that our supporters will continue to support military war resisters by contributing to these critically important organizations, as we will continue to do individually: